openstack-k8s-operators/data-plane-adoption/docs/ceph/ceph_rgw.md

 Identify the network that we previously had in haproxy and propagate it (via TripleO) to the CephStorage nodes.
-This network is used to reserve a new VIP that will be owned by Ceph and used as the entrypoint for the RGW service.
+This network is used to reserve a new VIP that will be owned by Ceph and used as the entry point for the RGW service.

 ssh into `controller-0` and check the current HaProxy configuration until we